Bo Xilai: Early career

 During the 1980s, the Bo family regained its political influence.
 Bo Yibo served successively as vice premier and vice-chairman of the Central Advisory Commission.
-The elder Bo came to be known as one of the "Eight Elders" or "Eight Immortals" of the Communist Party and was instrumental in the implementation of market reforms in the 1980s.
+The elder Bo came to be known as one of the "Eight Elders" or "Eight Immortals" of the Communist Party and was instrumental in the implementation of the reform and opening up in the 1980s.
 Although he favored more liberal economic policies, the elder Bo was politically conservative, and endorsed the use of military force against demonstrators during the 1989 Tiananmen Square protests and massacre.
 After the 1989 crackdown, Bo Yibo helped ensure the ascent of Jiang Zemin to succeed Deng Xiaoping as the leader of the Party and helped Jiang consolidate power in the 1990s.
 Bo Yibo remained a prominent figure in the party until his death in 2007 and was influential in shaping his son's career.

 After the graduate school, Bo Xilai was assigned to Zhongnanhai, where he worked with the research office of the CCP Central Committee Secretariat and CCP Central Committee General Office.
 In the early 1980s, Bo requested a transfer away from Beijing, a move masterminded by his father for both political and personal reasons.
 Politically, Bo, inspired by the protagonist Li Xiangnan in the popular Chinese television drama New Star (1986)—adapted from a novel partly based on Xi Jinping, then-deputy party secretary in Zhengding County, Hebei—aspired to gain grassroots experience and credentials to climb the CCP's political ladder.
 Personally, Bo was engaged in a four-year legal battle to divorce his first wife, Li Danyu, which was finalized in 1984.
 Facing persistent complaints and petitions from Li, who jeopardized his career by publicly accusing him of having an extramarital affair with his Peking University schoolmate Gu Kailai, Bo relocated to Dalian to avoid the controversy.